 Guide to the Pre-Parenting Stage of Dog Adoption

-Adopting a dog is a long-term commitment requiring careful consideration, both at your end and at the end of the dog you’re willing to adopt.
+Adopting a dog is a long-term commitment requiring careful consideration, both on your end and on the end of the dog you're willing to adopt.
 The pre-parenting stage is crucial in ensuring that you and your new dog are compatible and well-matched to be able to spend your future together.
-There are several key factors involved in choosing the right dog, this article will serve as a guide to future pet parents regarding what needs to be considered and how.

 Guard Dog or Family Dog

-Infants in the house
+Infants in the House

 Man running with Golden Retriever Dog